diequies/100daysofdata/README.md

 ---

+### **Day 22 of #100DaysOfData Challenge**

+Again not a coding day and also, not a great day for my data science progression.
+I am about to go on holidays and, even though I will keep working on **Omdena**'s project, I will stop almost anything else to enjoy a couple of weeks of holidays.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+After the new and better understanding of the problem to solve, we have decided to pivot the data acquisition task.
+The main reason is that we have determined that it is not possible to create a training data set because we do not have the list of items to recommend.
+Therefore, now the objective is generate a data set for testing and demo the API.
+It needs to be realistic and with some logic and limitations, but it does not need to be real.
+Tomorrow I will finish to draft the first data set and create the document to explain it.

+---

 ### **Day 21 of #100DaysOfData Challenge**

 Not a coding day, sometimes there is more progress when we don't touch any code...
 More discussions today to clarify and frame **Omdena**'s project and also some videos to complete linear regression module.